kreynoldsf5/pyASEexercises/pyExercise3.md

 | False	           | false  |
 | None	           | null   |

-Based on the chart of Python data types to JSON data types, the deserialized response should yield Python list of dictionaries.
+Based on the chart of Python data types to JSON data types, the deserialized response should yield a Python list of dictionaries.

 ![Example2](./gifs/pyExample2.gif)

 ## Data Manipulation

-Like most programming languages, there are several ways to search a list of dictionaries in Python.
+There are several ways to search a list of dictionaries in Python.
 Here is a common function for the task using a [list comprehension](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions).

 ```python
 def search_dictionaries(key, value, list_of_dictionaries):